 One thing you may not know about me, if you aren’t so close to me or haven’t been a reader of many years, is that the last few years were the most difficult of my life.
 A difficult breakup lead me first to great heights, with a powerful adrenaline rush that propelled me from Kuala Lumpur to Berlin by bicycle on almost a single breath.
 But arriving in Berlin was an entirely different story.
 I fell from high up into the depth of a depression, something I hadn’t before experienced and that I have been a little shy of discussing here.

 Through this, yoga has been instrumental in helping me swim against the rock that was sinking me down.
 Except Ashtanga wasn’t.
 Two years ago, at the depth of it all, trying to learn the Ashtanga Primary Series sank me even deeper.

-This time was no easier.
+It was no easier this time around.
 But I was ready to face myself and all the things I had repressed over the years that I didn’t want to see.
 I needed to go there.
 I found Mannu Yoga in Koh Phangan and learned to trust him.
 He held a safe container for me to breathe into and start this very intense journey of self-exploration.

 So what is this Ashtanga method, I hear you say?

 What is ashtanga yoga?
 You may ask.
 Let me try to explain.